juansadeveloper/juansadeveloper/README.md

 - ⚡ I’m looking to collaborate on Full-Stack Projects with profitable potential

-- 🌱 I’m currently using Cursor
+- 🌱 I’m currently using Cursor, Antigravity, ChatGPT, Gemini depending what fits better for the task/project.

 #### 📨 You can reach me at juansapereira@icloud.com